cloud-barista/cb-tumblebug/docs/feature_guide/resource-template-management.md

 - Verify that the spec IDs are still available in the target region
 - Verify that the image IDs haven't been deprecated by the CSP
-- Consider using the MCI review API (`?option=hold`) to validate before full provisioning
+- Consider using the Infra review API (`?option=hold`) to validate before full provisioning

 ---